Selective Inference for Sparse Multitask Regression with Applications in Neuroimaging: Analysis of Neurocognitive Data from the ABCD Study

-In evaluating the performance of our multi-task methods on the ABCD study data, we consider both their predictive power and inferential quality.
-Following the convention in the neuroimaging literature \citep{sripada2020prediction, sripada2021brain-wide}, we measure predictive performance through the so-called predictive $r$, the correlation between predictions and observed responses on test data.
-Our results, shown in Table \ref{Tab:2}, indicate that multi-task learning has comparable predictive performance to the randomized LASSO, with slightly less variability in performance between tasks.
-The predictive correlations obtained are consistent with the expectations of domain experts and previous findings; see \cite{sripada2021brain-wide}.
+We now apply our methods to the ABCD data, again comparing the joint and pairwise approaches to MTL(0.7) + SI.
+The left panel of Figure \ref{fig:Joint vs Separate} shows the predictive performance of each method on validation data.
+Following the convention in the neuroimaging literature \citep{sripada2020prediction, sripada2021brain-wide}, we measure the predictive performance of each method by the so-called predictive $r$, the correlation between predictions and observed responses on out-of-sample data.
+All tuning parameters are chosen to maximize the average predictive $r$ across tasks on the validation data.
+Table \ref{Tab:2} reports the final performance of each method on the testing data.
+The joint approach generally maintains some advantage across all tasks, and the observed correlations are consistent with the expectations of domain experts and previous findings \citep{sripada2021brain-wide}.

+The benefit of training all four tasks together is even more apparent when comparing the inferential power of the two methods.
+The right panel of Figure \ref{fig:Joint vs Separate} shows the confidence interval lengths obtained under each approach.
+We observe that applying MTL(0.7) + SI jointly to all four tasks results in a substantially smaller median confidence interval length than applying MTL(0.7) + SI separately to the two crystallized and the two fluid intelligence tasks.
+Overall, the results indicate that the joint approach can better detect some neurological features while also matching or exceeding the predictive performance of the two separate multi-task models for fluid and crystallized intelligence.